Ganeshmohank/orbit/README.md

 ## License

+Proprietary License - Approval Required

+This project is proprietary and requires explicit written approval from the author before use, modification, or distribution.

+**To request approval:**
+- Email: mohankancherla519@gmail.com
+- Phone: +1 6693257754
-MIT License - feel free to use and modify
+- Include: Project details, intended use case, and timeline
+- Wait for written approval before proceeding

+Unauthorized use, modification, or distribution is prohibited.

 ---

-**Built with ❤️ for voice-activated productivity**
+**Built for enterprise workflow automation**